Crossover experiment (chemistry): Solvent cage effect

 One of the major limitations of the crossover experiment is that it cannot rule out the possibility that solvent cage effects are masking a dissociation mechanism.
 If crossover products are observed, the evidence that the mechanism cannot be purely intramolecular is conclusive.
 However, a lack of crossover products is not conclusive evidence that the mechanism is solely intramolecular.
 Provided that the reaction is carried out in solvent, it is always possible that solvent cage effects are preventing the formation of crossover products.

 When a molecule is dissolved in a solvent it is appropriate to view the solvent as creating a “cage” around the molecule.
-The amount of time it takes a given molecule to “escape” this solvent cage varies with the size of the molecule and the strength of the intermolecular forces of the solvent, but is considered to be on the order of 1 x 10^{−10} seconds.
+The amount of time it takes a given molecule to “escape” this solvent cage varies with the size of the molecule and the strength of the intermolecular forces of the solvent, but is considered to be on the order of 1 × 10^{−10} seconds.
 If a reaction occurs faster than the molecules are able to escape the solvent cage, then only non-crossover products will be observed, masking the true reaction mechanism.

 When the timescale of the reaction is much slower than the timescale of the solvent cage effect, dissociated species are able to escape the solvent cage and form crossover products.
 This is an appropriate representation of a reaction in a crossover experiment occurring via an intermolecular mechanism and forming crossover products as expected.

 When the timescale of the reaction is faster than or on the same order as the timescale of the solvent cage effect this is a more accurate representation of the same crossover experiment as above.
 Although a dissociative or intermolecular mechanism is occurring, no crossover occurs because the timescale of the reaction is sufficiently short that the dissociated fragment remains trapped within the solvent cage.

 The effect of the solvent cage on crossover experiments is not a purely theoretical concept.
 One of the first pieces of experimental evidence for the existence of the solvent cage was the observation of the solvent cage effect on a crossover experiment.
 Since radical recombinations occur on very short timescales compared to non-radical reactions, the solvent cage effect is particularly relevant to radical chemistry.
-Lyons and Levy were the first to demonstrate the effect of the solvent cage on a radical crossover experiment.
+Lyon and Levy were the first to demonstrate the effect of the solvent cage on a radical crossover experiment.
 When protio- and deutero-azomethane are combined and irradiated in the gas phase, the result is a statistical mixture of the expected non-crossover and crossover radical recombination products, C_{2}H_{6}, CH_{3}CD_{3}, and C_{2}D_{6}, as 1:2:1.

 However, when the same reaction is carried out in an isooctane solution, the amount of CH_{3}CD_{3} formed amounts to less than 0.3% of the total amount of C_{2}H_{6} formed.
 This demonstrated that the solvent cage effect is capable of significantly altering the results of a crossover experiment, especially on short-timescale reactions such as those involving radicals.